12 Pegasi

-12 Pegasi is a K-type supergiant star in the constellation of Pegasus.
+12 Pegasi is a K-type supergiant star located 1,380 light years from Earth in the constellation of Pegasus.
 It has a spectral type of K0Ib Hdel0.5, which indicates that it is a less luminous K-type supergiant with strong H-δ Balmer lines.
 The star has expanded to 81 times the radius of the Sun, and has an effective temperature of 4,185 K.